Magotchi/lpid-core-documents/LPID core documents.md

 The Chairperson shall preside at all conventions and at all meetings of the Executive Committee.
 The Chairperson shall be the chief executive officer of the Party.

-### SECTION 1

-The Chairperson shall preside at all meetings of the Party and shall perform such duties as usually pertain to the office of Chair and perform such other duties as are assigned by the Executive Committee.

 ### SECTION 4

 The Vice-Chairperson shall act as assistant to the Chairperson, and shall perform the duties of the Chair in the event the Chairperson is, for any reason, unable to perform the duties of that office.

-### SECTION 2

-The Vice-Chairperson shall act as assistant to the Chair and shall perform the duties of the Chair in the Chairperson's absence and shall also perform such other duties as are assigned by the Executive Committee.

 ### SECTION 5

 The Secretary shall be the recording officer of the Party, and shall provide or make provision for all legal services to the Party, under the direction of the Executive Committee.
 The Secretary shall also have the power to appoint any other qualified member as an assistant in carrying out the functions of this office.

-### SECTION 3

-The Secretary shall keep an accurate and complete record of the proceedings of all meetings of the Party and the Executive Committee and shall keep these records up-to-date and in order in the master book containing the official minutes of the Party.
-At each meeting the Secretary shall present the minutes of the previous meeting for approval.
-In all elections and roll call votes, the Secretary shall call the roll of the registered members and shall keep an accurate tally of such votes.
-The Secretary may appoint assistants for this purpose and, in contested elections, with the consent of a majority of the members of the Party one representative for each contestant in question plus one additional member, if needed, so that the Board shall consist of an odd number of persons.

 ### SECTION 6

 The Treasurer shall receive, expend, and account for the funds of the Party under the supervision and direction of the Chairperson and the Executive Committee.
 The records for such funds shall be maintained in accordance with generally accepted accounting principles and the Treasurer shall make available to the Executive Committee quarterly financial reports, such reports to include a Statement of Operations and a Balance Sheet.

-### SECTION 4

-The Treasurer, or the Treasurer's designated agent, shall receive and give receipts for all moneys paid to the Party and shall deposit same in such bank or banks as have been designated by the Executive Committee.
-The Treasurer shall present a written report in accordance with the Constitution or at any other time when requested to do so by the Executive Committee.
-The Treasurer shall file reports required by any government agency in the format and on the timetable specified by the agency.
-The Treasurer shall, at the direction of the Executive Committee, present the financial records of the Party for audit by such auditors as the Executive Committee shall specify.
-Expenditures of funds shall be made only in accordance with regulations established by the Executive Committee.
-Not later than January 5th of each year the Treasurer shall send a dues notice to each member of the Party (if applicable).

-### SECTION 9

-Except as otherwise provided herein, the officers of the Party shall have such power and perform such duties as shall be prescribed in the By-Laws of the Party.

 ### SECTION 7